 during the study.

-nervous system [CNS] imaging is not required prior to study entry unless there is a
+Nervous System (CNS) imaging is not required prior to study entry unless there is a

 10. The patient has a condition requiring systemic treatment with either corticosteroids

 (> 10 mg daily prednisone equivalents) or other immunosuppressive medications within

 permitted in the absence of active autoimmune disease.

 11. The patient has uncontrolled intercurrent illness including, but not limited to,

-uncontrolled infection, disseminated intravascular coagulation, or
+uncontrolled infection requiring therapy, disseminated intravascular coagulation, or

 12. The patient is pregnant or breast feeding.

 chronic Hepatitis B or Hepatitis C.

 14. The patient is oxygen-dependent.

-14. The patient has a history of pancreatitis.
+15. The patient has a history of pancreatitis.

-15. The patient has Grade ≥2 hypercholesterolemia (total cholesterol >300 mg/dL or >7.75
+16. The patient has Grade ≥2 hypercholesterolemia (total cholesterol >300 mg/dL or >7.75

 mmol/L) and/or hypertriglyceridemia (triglyceride >300 mg/dL or >3.42 mmol/L) in the

 17. QTcF >450 msec (males) or >470 msec (females).

 20. The patient requires treatment with a medication that is a strong inhibitor of CYP3A4

 (boceprevir, clarithromycin, conivaptan, grapefruit juice, indinavir, itraconazole,